 Stomach grumbles.
 You ignore it.
 You try to introduce yourself.
-Older woman starts talking about her firm and what her role is.
+The older woman starts talking about her firm and what her role is.
 Stomach grumbles more.
 You want it to stop.
-Heart starts racing…you’re not sure what’s happening.
+Your heart starts racing…you’re not sure what’s happening.
 You have to leave, so you abruptly excuse yourself and run to the bathroom, digestive issues to follow.

 A Deeper Look at Polyvagal Theory:

 Sometimes people with a traumatic history, feel anxiety and physiological symptoms arise out of seemingly nowhere, without a warning.
 The physiological reaction to subconscious environmental/external stimuli can range from a general uneasy feeling, to digestive issues, sweating, rapid heart rate, to complete immobilization and loss of train of thought.

 A common narrative that therapists are likely to hear include, “I just can’t control it” or “something is wrong with me”, or “I feel helpless and like I will never get better”.